caseydavenport/kubernetes/docs/getting-started-guides/coreos/bare_metal_calico.md

 Once complete, restart the server.
 When it comes back up, you should have SSH access as the `core` user using the public key provided in the master-config.yaml file.

-# Configure the pod hosts
+## Configure the compute hosts
-The following steps will set up a Kubernetes node.
+The following steps will set up a Kubernetes node for use as a compute host.
 This demo uses two compute hosts, so you should run the following steps on each.

 First, boot up your node using the bootable ISO we downloaded earlier.
 You should be automatically logged in as the `core` user.

-Let's get the node-config.yaml and fill in the necessary variables.
-You can pull the config files from the git repo directly to the Kubernetes Master server.
+Let's get the `node-config.yaml` cloud-config file and fill in the necessary variables.
+You can pull from the git repo directly to the Kubernetes node.
 ```
 git clone https://github.com/Metaswitch/calico-kubernetes-demo.git
 cd calico-kubernetes-demo/coreos